Nonperturbative Corrections to Soft Drop Jet Mass: Nonperturbative Modes for Soft Drop

 These $\Lambda$ modes yield the most important nonperturbative contribution to the jet mass since, as seen from \eq{mJexpn}, in the collinear-soft limit the contribution to the jet mass is given by $Q p^+$ and the $\Lambda$ modes have the largest $p^+$ momentum component among all modes on the brown line that are not completely removed by soft drop.
 To see this we note that for massless modes $p^+\sim Q z (\theta/2)^2\sim \Lambda_{\rm QCD} (\theta/2)$, where the second $\sim$ follows from $p^2\sim\Lambda_{\rm QCD}^2$ when $\theta\ll 1$.
 Thus the nonperturbative mode with the largest $p^+$ is the one with the largest $\theta$ that is not removed by soft drop, given by $\theta_{cs}/2\sim \zeta_{cs}$.
 Comparing $p^+$ momenta in \eqs{pCS}{pL} we see that for $p_{cs}^+\gg p_\Lambda^+$ we have $(Q\Lambda_{\rm QCD}/m_J^2) (m_J^2/QQ_{\rm cut})^{\frac{1}{2+\beta}}\ll 1$, which is precisely the equation for the SDOE region in \eq{NPregions}.
 In this region the hadronization contributions from $\Lambda$ are power corrections.
 We note that the dominant power corrections appear only from corrections to the collinear-soft sector.
 The nonperturbative corrections in the collinear sector are subleading since nonperturbative corrections to the jet function are suppressed by $\Lambda_{\rm QCD}/m_J\ll 1$.

 We could also consider the case where there is no perturbative CS particle retained by soft drop in the SDOE region, so that all CS subjets are eliminated.
 In this case soft drop will be stopped by a nonperturbative mode whose momentum would sit at a location determined by extending the slanted orange line until it intersects the brown curve, indicated by the $\Lambda^\prime$ mode in \fig{modesLambdaprime}.
 However, in the SDOE region the probability for such an event is exponentially suppressed by the ratio of Sudakov exponentials that arise in the cases with or without a perturbative CS mode, describing the respective no radiation probability.
 This is because in the scenario without a CS mode there is a significantly larger region of phase space without an emission until the brown line is reached where a NP particle with $\Lambda^\prime$ scaling is always found that stops soft drop.
-The $\Lambda^\prime$ in \fig{modesLambdaprime} is thus a subleading mode for power corrections in the SDOE region.